complikatyed/modern-js-development/acme-explosives/README.md

 ### Description:
 - Uses promises to call data from three json files
-- Outsput product information to screen based on user's choice from dropdown menu
+- Outputs product information to screen based on user's choice from dropdown menu
 - Product type and category are displayed as strings, rather than integer values
 - Uses Bootstrap for nav and grid setup